 The next kind of phase, as I call it, 'the slide jockey plus', they're a little more respected, they come for more advanced slides.
 The next iteration in the evolution, I guess, I would say is the solid PMM, the person who is that rock star, they're confident this is probably where most product marketers fall.

 But what I want to focus on is on the right side, the right-hand side there, getting in front of customers.
-If you're building the presentations already, there's no one in the organisation that is a better fit to actually do that presentation than you.
+If you're building the presentations already, there's no one in the organization that is a better fit to actually do that presentation than you.
 You just have to believe that.
-You have to think that.
+You have to think about that.

 How many of you reading this have been in a presentation where your product manager is doing the pitch deck that you built?
 And you're like, I could do that, and probably way better.
 Yeah, you might not have the technical depth on that, but many of the beginning conversations that you're having with customers are more so teaching them about a new approach, about new architecture, or a new way of thinking.